American dental chair

 This is a time consuming and expensive task for a specialist conservator.

 Whilst we assess its condition and raise funds for its conservtion work, the chair is on display in the museum.
-Please come and take a look.

 We still have a number of other objects that are in vital need of restoration work, if you would like to help, please consider making a donation to the